-The Canada Section W. Lash Miller Award was established in 1967 to recognize publications and/or excellence in the field of electrochemical science and technology and/or solid state science and technology.
+The Canada Section W. Lash Miller Award was established in 1967 to recognize excellence in publications and/or technical contributions in the field of electrochemical science and technology and/or solid state science and technology.

 Nomination Deadline: December 31, even years